CtrlK

 Trigger Term Quality

-Excellent coverage of natural trigger terms users would say: 'management API', 'list projects', 'API keys', 'members', 'invites', 'usage stats', 'billing', 'list models', 'manage.v1'.
-These are terms a developer would naturally use when working with Deepgram management functionality.
+Excellent coverage of natural trigger terms including 'management API', 'list projects', 'API keys', 'members', 'invites', 'usage stats', 'billing', 'list models', and 'manage.v1'.
+These are terms users would naturally use when working with Deepgram management functionality.

 3 / 3